SimonDegraeve/tech-test-front/README.md

 - Run `./run-dev` to start the project in Development mode (backend on port 4000 and frontend on port 5173)

+- `cd assets && yarn test` to run the frontend tests

 ## Screenshots

 <img width="1461" alt="image" src="https://github.com/user-attachments/assets/e69e52eb-38fd-47b8-be92-776fefa23e55" />